avalithstarter/starter/README.md

+# This is the legacy branch

 # Basejump SaaS starter for Supabase

 Basejump is an open source starter for Supabase.
 It provides personal accounts, shared team accounts, billing subscriptions with Stripe and a dashboard template.